Is being in an area that’s growing quickly a good thing or a bad thing?

 If you’re surprised–and you’re wondering why these places are kind of a big deal–keep reading.
 We’ll tell you what makes each of these 10 places in Massachusetts are growing like weeds–but first, a bit about our methodology.

-How We Measured The Fastest Growing Cities In Bay State
+How We Measured The Fastest Growing Cities In the Bay State for 2019

 - Population in 2010